 Under U.S. patent law, whoever “invents” patentable subject matter is entitled to a patent.
-A patented invention may by the work of one or more inventors.
+A patented invention may be the work of one or more inventors.
 Care must be exercised in identifying joint inventors.
 Invention disclosure documents often include people who are connected to or involved in some way with the invention but are not really inventors.
-If more or less than the true inventors are named as inventors, a patent is invalid.
+If more or less than the true inventors are named as inventors, a patent is unenforceable until the inventorship is corrected.
 However, when the failure to name the correct inventors occurs without deceptive intent, correction of inventorship is generally allowed.
 When there is deceptive intent in naming inventors, inventorship cannot be corrected and the patent is invalid and unenforceable.

 The determination of proper inventorship focuses almost exclusively on conception of the invention.
 The courts have defined conception to be “the formation in the mind of the inventor, of a definite and permanent idea of the complete and operative invention, as it is hereafter to be applied in practice.”
 Conception is complete only when the idea is so clearly defined in the inventor’s mind that only ordinary skill would be necessary to reduce the invention to practice, without extensive research or experimentation.